Ruse, Bulgaria: History

-Antiquity
+Prehistory to medieval era

 The city emerged from a Neolithic settlement of the 3rd to 2nd millennium BCE, when pottery, fishing, agriculture, and hunting developed.
 Excavations have revealed several layers, suggesting that the place was attacked by neighbouring tribes and suffered from natural disasters.
 Ancient sanctuaries were found nearby, where idols of a pregnant woman, a fertility goddess, were prevalent.

 The later Thracian settlement developed into a Roman military and naval centre during the reign of Vespasian (69–70 CE), as part of Limes Moesiae, the fortification system along the northern boundary of Moesia.
 Its name, Sexaginta Prista, suggests a meaning of "a city of 60 ships" (from sexaginta — "60" and pristis — a special type of guard ship), based on the supposed 60 nearby berths.
+It served as a base for the Roman Danube fleet, which protected against raids from peoples living north of that river, and for Legio I Italica.

-The fort was on the main road between Singidunum (modern Belgrade) and the Danube Delta and was destroyed in the 6th century by Avar and Slavic raids.
-Hungarian historian Felix Philipp Kanitz was the first to identify Sexaginta Prista with Ruse, but the Škorpil brothers demonstrated the link later through studying inscriptions, coins, graves, and objects of daily life.
+The site is mentioned by Claudius Ptolemy and Antoninus Pius.
+The fort was on the main road between Singidunum (modern Belgrade) and the Danube Delta Hungarian historian Felix Philipp Kanitz was the first to identify Sexaginta Prista with Ruse and to discover its fort, but the brothers Karel and Hermann Škorpil demonstrated the link later through studying inscriptions, coins, graves, and objects of daily life, becoming the first scientific excavators or the site.

 An inscription from the reign of Diocletian proves that the city was rebuilt as a praesidium (a large fortification) after it was destroyed by the Goths in 250 CE.
+In the 4th and 5th centuries, the settlement was the seat of a bishop, before being destroyed in the 6th century by Avar and Slavic raids.
 The settlement was mentioned as Golyamo Yorgovo in the Middle Ages, whose present successor is Giurgiu in Romania.